Rattlesnake Pro Review

 The plastic BOH section offers a few benefits over the standard model:

-1. It contours the natural shape of the head & upper shoulders better, so overall it minimizes the gap between the plate & the mask bib around the neck.
-Obviously everyone’s anatomy/gear configuration is different so this may not be 100% the case every time, but everyone we tried with it seemed to reduce this gap.
+It contours the natural shape of the head & upper shoulders better, so overall it minimizes the gap between the plate & the mask bib around the neck.
+Obviously everyone’s anatomy/gear configuration is different so this may not be 100% the case every time, but everyone we tried with it seemed to reduce this gap compared to the standard version.

 it was loud, I could tell it was a hard hit (Brett is a strong guy) but didn’t feel a whole lot.